Research has shown that exercise is safe, possible and helpful for many people with cancer.

 How exercise can help

 There are very good reasons for exercising.
 It can improve your quality of life and help you feel better.
-Some studies show that it can help to speed up recovery after cancer treatment.
 Regular exercise can reduce stress and give you more energy.

 When to avoid certain types of exercise